-Acetaminophen and Tramadol Hydrochloride Tablets is a fixed combination of active ingredients.
-In case of overdose, the symptoms may include the signs and symptoms of toxicity of tramadol or Acetaminophen or of both these active ingredients.
+Tramadol Hydrochloride and Acetaminophen tablet is a fixed combination of active ingredients.
+In case of overdose, the symptoms may include the signs and symptoms of toxicity of tramadol or acetaminophen or of both these active ingredients.

 Symptoms of overdose from tramadol: